Canada Ski Holidays

 Ski the Rockies

-If you love skiing or snowboarding with unbeatable views, then pick one of the resorts in a Rocky Mountains national park.
+If you love skiing or snowboarding with unbeatable views, then pick one of the ski destinations in a Rocky Mountains national park.
 In Banff National Park, you'll find three stunning resorts which are all easily accessible from the same lift pass.
 Banff Sunshine, Lake Louise and Mt.
 Norquay make up the SkiBig3.
 In Jasper National Park, you'll find Marmot Basin.
 All have the most gorgeous views - and great powder, of course.

 Ski Banff & Lake Louise